 I've reached the point where the stations have to be erected and everything has to be aligned and plumb.

 To get started, I used the trim to create interlocking structures at the bow and stern.
-Alignment was easier at this stage where I could still conveniently draw accurate horizontal and vertical guidelines.
-These 2 photos show the transom and stern web, first apart then assembled, like a puzzle piece.
+True alignment is easier at this stage where I can still conveniently draw accurate horizontal and vertical guidelines.
+The two photos above show the transom and stern web, first apart then assembled – like puzzle pieces.

-Here you can see how the bow stem and station 1 connect.
+Here you can see how I joined the bow stem to station 1.